Prakul-Agrawal/C-Shell/README.md

 ## Directory structure

-- `main.c` is the main file which contains the main function and is the entry point of the program.
+- `main.c` is the main file which initializes the shell and is the entry point of the program.
 - `headers.h` is the header file which contains all the general function declarations and global variables.
 - `prompt` folder contains the source code for the prompt of the shell.
 - `utils` folder contains the source code for some utility functions required by other files.